ocelot-cloud/docs/content/docs/ocelot-cloud/app-store.md

 The App Store lets you browse, search and install web-based apps on your Ocelot Cloud instance with just a few clicks.
 You can search by maintainer or app name and install the latest version by default.
 You also have the option to select an older version.

+### Unofficial App

+By default, only official apps provided by us are shown when searching for apps.
+This means that your search results will only contain apps of use to the official maintainer with the name "ocelotcloud".
+By enabling "Show Unofficial Apps", you have the option to search for unofficial apps from third-party maintainers.

 {{< alert title="Note" color="warning" >}}
-We only provide the App Store platform and do not moderate its content.
-Install apps only from trusted maintainers.
-The official trusted maintainer is **"ocelotcloud"**.
+Unofficial apps are not moderated by us and may contain malware or other harmful content.
+We do not recommend installing them unless you trust the maintainer.
 Installing apps from unknown sources may compromise your server and data.
 {{< /alert >}}